Sangay (Deputy Chief Forestry Officer)

-Prior to joining the Institute, I worked as an Assistant Coordinator and later as the Coordinator for Tiger Conservation Program at the erstwhile Nature Conservation Division from 1996 - 2008, large mammalian carnivores ecology (particularly human-large carnivore conflict) and habitat are my passionate subject.
-I have joined the Institute in 2009.
+Before joining the Institute, I worked as an Assistant Coordinator and later as the Coordinator for Tiger Conservation Program at the erstwhile Nature Conservation Division from 1996 - 2008, large mammalian carnivores ecology (particularly human-large carnivore conflict) and habitat are my passionate subject.
+I joined the Institute in 2009.

-Currently, I work as the Head, Education and Capacity Building Services of the Institute.
-My primary roles are to oversee the National Certificate Program, Professional Training Program and International Student Exchange Program.
+Currently, I work as the Head, of Education and Capacity Building Services of the Institute.
+I primarily oversee the National Certificate Program, Professional Training Program and International Student Exchange Program.

 1. The economic cost of wild mammalian carnivores to farmers in the Himalayan Kingdom of Bhutan